Installing for development#

 Knowledge of Python (and its virtual environments), git and software development are required.

 Some software prerequisites are needed to build the development environment.
 First of your you need a Python version supported by the engine.
-At the moment we recommend Python 3.11, which is the only version supported on Windows and macOS.
+At the moment we recommend Python 3.12.

-NB: Python 3.12 are not supported yet, so please do NOT install such versions
+NB: Python 3.13 and later versions are not supported yet, so please do NOT install such versions

 Linux#

 Please check the documentation of your distribution to install one of the supported version of Python.
-At the moment we recommend Python 3.11 but it also can used Python 3.9 and 3.10
+At the moment we recommend Python version 3.12 but Python 3.11 can also be used.

 macOS#